Packer-Lab/imagingplus/README.md

 Note: The package is installable as a stand-alone python package.
 You can install the package into an existing conda environment, or you may choose to skip using a conda environment all together (steps 2 and 3).

 1. Clone this github repository using `git clone https://github.com/Packer-Lab/packerlabimaging.git` in the terminal.
-2. Create the pre-set conda environment provided in this repository (`plitest.yml`) using `conda env create -f plitest.yml` from the terminal.
+2. Create the preset conda environment provided in this repository (`plitest.yml`) using `conda env create -f plitest.yml` from the terminal.
 3. Activate the conda environment `conda activate plitest`.
 4. `cd` to the parent directory of where this repo was downloaded to.
 5. From this parent directly, run `pip install -e packerlabimaging` from terminal to install this package `packerlabimaging`.